 LG is a real household name.
-They are a multinational electronics company that was established in 1958 in South Korea.
+Based out of South Korea, they are a multinational electronics company established in 1958.
 While portable air conditioners represent just a small portion of their product line, all of their appliances, including their AC units, are known for their outstanding quality.
 Their products feature state-of-the-art technology and are made to a reliable standard.

-The Black+Decker brand was founded in 1910 and headquartered out of Connecticut.
+The Black+Decker brand was founded in 1910 and is headquartered in Connecticut.
 The brand is known around the world for making reliable power tools and portable appliances.
 Their portable air conditioner units are designed to last and are perfect for use in an RV.

-While price is not always an indicator of quality, it is worth familiarizing yourself with the various price ranges for portable AC units for RVs.
+While price is not always an indicator of quality, it is worth familiarizing yourself with the various price ranges for portable Air Conditioner units for RVs.

 Portable air conditioners that cost under $300 are considered entry-level units.
-In most cases, the low price point is because these units are not meant to cool larger spaces.
-Some will offer under 5,000 BTU of cooling power, which means they are not suitable for more than cooling the smallest spaces.
-They also tend to be more susceptible to breaking down over time, so they rarely act as a long-term investment.
+In most cases, the low price point is because these units aren't meant to cool larger spaces.
+Some will offer under 5,000 BTU of cooling power, which means they're only suitable for cooling the smallest spaces.
+They also tend to be more susceptible to breaking down over time, so they shouldn't be considered a long-term investment.

 $300 - $450

 These mid-range portable air conditioners are usually powerful enough to cool down an RV, but some of them will lack the extra features you get with the more expensive units, such as air filtration systems, built-in dehumidifiers, and smartphone compatibility.

 Portable air conditioners that cost over $450 are usually extremely powerful and offered by the more reputable brands, like LG.